Healthy Key Lime Pie

 - Whipped cream or vanilla yogurt for serving

 - To make the crust, add all ingredients to the bowl of a food processor and blend to combine.
-Press into a spring form pan or pie plate.
+Press into a 9-inch springform pan or pie plate.
 Set aside and wipe out the bowl of the food processor.

 - For the filling, start by wrapping the tofu block in a clean kitchen towel and squeezing out as much moisture as possible.
 It's ok if it crumbles apart.